Scaling Kubernetes Workloads with KEDA and Karpenter

 Setup the KEDA Scaler

 When a customer submits an order that order is sent to the order service.
-This initial order creation is a pretty light weight activity, as it just creates a message in rabbitMQ for the order that needs to be processed.
+This initial order creation is a pretty light weight activity, as it just creates a message in RabbitMQ for the order that needs to be processed.
 However, those orders will sit in the queue until a virtual worker picks them up.
 It makes sense for us to automatically scale the virtual worker based on the depth of the queue in RabbitMQ.

 Fortunately, KEDA provides a scaler for RabbitMQ that we can use.
 Let's configure a KEDA scaled object that will increase the number of virtual worker pods based on the depth of the orders queue in RabbitMQ.
 For this, we'll need a KEDA ScaledObject, but also the authentication configuration for that RabbitMQ instance.